 This dataset consists of near real-time ocean observations from an autonomous underwater glider, sampling at the Joint North Sea Information System (JONSIS) hydrographic section (2.23°W to 0° at 59.28°N) between 12th October and 2nd December 2013.
 The measurements were made by a Seaglider (serial number 502) and consist of full-depth temperature, salinity, oxygen, chlorophyll and optical backscatter observations.
 Dive-average current observations were also collected.
 This dataset contains standard raw NetCDF (.nc), engineering (.eng) and log (.log) files captured using Seaglider base station version V2.05.
 The glider deployment was a collaborative effort between the University of East Anglia (UEA) and Marine Scotland Science.
 Deployment took place from Research Ship MRV Scotia, whilst recovery utilised MPV Jura.
 The JONSIS repeat section crosses the path of the Fair Isle Current and the East Shetland Atlantic Inflows, key routes by which Atlantic water enters the northern North Sea.

-The dataset comprises 15 hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, during February - March 1995.
-The cruise, part of the World Ocean Circulation Experiment (WOCE) Indian Special Survey (ISS01), worked stations in the Agulhas Current region of the Southern Indian Ocean, 30 - 33 S, 29 - 34 E. A complete list of all data parameters are described by the SeaDataNet Parameter Discovery Vocabulary (PDV) keywords assigned in this metadata record.
-The data were collected by the James Rennell Centre for Ocean Circulation as part of the World Ocean Circulation Experiment (WOCE).
+The dataset comprises 16 hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, from across the Indian Ocean area specifically in the Madagascar and Mascarene Basins, during July and August of 2001.
+A complete list of all data parameters are described by the SeaDataNet Parameter Discovery Vocabulary (PDV) keywords assigned in this metadata record.
+The data were collected by the University of Cambridge Department of Earth Sciences.

-This dataset comprises hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, during July 1996.
-It incorporates CTD sections between the Inner Hebrides/Scottish mainland and the Outer Hebrides.
-The data were collected by the Fisheries Research Services Aberdeen Marine Laboratory as part of a large scale hydrographic, chemical and biological survey of the Minches area.
+This dataset comprises hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, during September - October 1986.
+It incorporates deep CTD profiles over the Madeira Abyssal Plain in the northeast Atlantic Ocean.
+The data were collected by the Institute of Oceanographic Sciences Wormley Laboratory.